-- 28. Staff argues, in part, that KCP&L is the operator of the secondary lines owned by Complainant because the metering point for the premise, the point at which the amount of electricity used for purposes of billing is determined, occurs beyond the defined point of delivery.
-Staff contends that KCP&L is the operator of underground secondary conductors upstream of its meter for all customers it serves.
-Such a definition would imply different responsibilities for the utility depending upon the design of service to commercial properties. - 29.
-The meter can be placed at the point of delivery on a commercial property, that is at the transformer, or at the building itself.
+30. Interpreting KUUDPA in a way that makes a utility the "operator" of privately-owned facilities up to the metering point of the premise rather than at the point of delivery when the meter is further downstream than the point of delivery, would result in different responsibilities for a utility depending upon the utility's design of service to commercial properties.
+The meter may be placed at the point of delivery on a commercial property - that is at the transformer - or it may be placed at the building itself.
 KCP&L typically chooses to design service with the meter at the building rather than at the transformer.
 Some electric utilities in the state often install the meter for commercial properties at the transformer.
-Under Staff's contention, KCP&L would be treated differently, and KUUDPA would be applied differently, to utilities in the state simply based on service design.
-For this and other reasons discussed herein, if Staff desires to redefine terms, interpretation and application of the KUUDPA statute and associated Commission regulations, then the appropriate avenue would be a generic docket open to all affected utilities and parties rather than individual utility dockets that will result in inconsistent application across the state.
-Such changes should be well vetted with the impacts thought through thoroughly.
+If a utility is the "operator" of privately-owned facilities between the point of delivery and the metering point, KCP&L would be treated differently, and KUUDPA would be applied differently, to utilities in the state simply based on service design.
+Some utilities would be responsible under KUUDPA for privately-owned electric lines and other companies would not.
+This is discriminatory, and there is no evidence that such discrimination is reasonable or justified.